 Einstein's reviews of its competitors are primarily used to brandjack its competitors.
 Why would anyone believe a review published by a brand like Einstein Structured Settlements, that has engaged in false advertising, fraudulent paid testimonials and has promoted fake credentials?
 Not convinced?
 Now there's this...

-Annuity Sold's Richart Ruddie is Sensationally Exposed in National News Media for Google De-Indexing Scam of Google and Fraud on Rhode island Court, Has to Pay Money, Plea Bargains in Criminal Case
+Annuity Sold's Richart Ruddie Was Sensationally Exposed in National News Media for Google De-Indexing Scam of Google and Fraud on Rhode island Court, Had to Pay Money, Plea Bargained in Criminal Case

 Maryland Attorney General Brian E. Frosh announced January 8, 2018 that the Maryland AG Consumer Protection Division has entered into a settlement following an investigation into Owings Mills based Annuity Sold, LLC , and its owners (Owings MIlls bred Ryan Blank and Richart Ruddie) and its affiliated companies that included hundreds of thousands of dollars in financial fines and restitution as well as a 7 year ban on doing Annuity Sold LLC and its affiliates from doing business in Maryland: